orangemn6/docs/content/index.md

 You can read about how I take notes [[personal/notetaking.md |here]].
 Things I want to save to read later are [[personal/saved/index.md|here]].

 Do what you will with these writings, they are mostly for my own usage.
+I keep my personal daily notes under the tag #daily